I know the following statement to be 100% FACT.

 Digital Marketing is a collective term for marketing on the internet or online.
-There are a number of digital channels that marketers have at their disposal such as email marketing, social media, search engine marketing (SEM) which includes pay-per-click (PPC) and search engine optimization (SEO), content marketing, video, affiliate marketing and podcasts.
+There are a number of digital channels that marketers have at their disposal such as email marketing, social media, search engine marketing (SEM) which includes pay-per-click (PPC) and search engine optimisation (SEO), content marketing, video, affiliate marketing and podcasts.

 There are a dozen or so digital marketing companies and website designers in Guernsey that are doing a great job in most of the above marketing channels.